Your build is a terminal.

 # re-run the job? wait 10 more minutes?

-Jump into your failing build.
+Attach to your failing build.

 zmx attach ci.myrepo.test